 Every day we are under constant attack by environmental toxins that lead to the creation of harmful estrogen metabolites.
 Hormone-mimicking xenoestrogens, combined with your own diet and lifestyle habits can all be causes of higher levels of estrogen.
 Let’s look at nine causes of estrogen dominance.

 By far one of the biggest sources of estrogen dominance is our modern diet.
 Commercially-raised animals are injected with growth hormones to make them grow bigger and faster or to increase milk production.
 These hormones make their way into your food where they can disrupt your natural hormone balance.

 Plus, the pesticides, herbicides, and fungicides found on conventional produce are known endocrine disruptors that interfere with your natural hormone activity and metabolism.7

 While they may only exist in small quantities on individual fruits and vegetables, the cumulative effect quickly adds up.
-The long-term effect of eating high estrogen food hasn’t been studied enough to determine exactly how this could lead to estrogen dominance.
+The long-term effect of eating high estrogen food hasn’t been studied enough to determine exactly how this could cause estrogen dominance.

 Additionally, coal-burning plants emit more than 70,000 pounds of mercury into the air each year.
 The mercury settles into our water and impacts our hormonal levels— more on that in just a second.

 3. Personal Care Products

 Cosmetics, lotions, shampoos, soaps, toothpastes, and the numerous other body products we use often contain parabens, phenoxyethanol, phthalates, and other chemical compounds.
 Many of these have estrogenic activity.9 And since the average person uses 10-15 body products a day, with a total of 126 different ingredients, this exposure can quickly contribute to high estrogen levels!

 You’d think that beauty products would be regulated for safety.
 However, you may be surprised to learn that an internal review board regulates them.
 This means the products are regulated by the companies that produce them!
 It’s no wonder all sorts of hidden endocrine disruptors are found in these products you use daily.

 Be wary of deodorants or other personal care products that contain an unspecified “fragrance.”
 This can be virtually anything!
-Unfortunately, it tends to be a catch-all term for hidden phthalates or other hormone-disrupting chemicals that can lead to estrogen dominance.
+Unfortunately, it tends to be a catch-all term for hidden phthalates or other hormone-disrupting chemicals that can be a cause of estrogen dominance.